Pirate metal

-History and notable bands
+History

+Origins and early history

-The earliest example of pirate metal most likely appeared when Australian heavy metal band Black Jack released their 1979 and 1983 demos, and their later 1985 vinyl EP, 'Five Pieces O' Eight'.
+The earliest example of pirate metal most likely appeared when Australian heavy metal band Black Jack released their 1979 and 1983 demos, and their later 1985 vinyl EP, Five Pieces O' Eight.
 Their pirate themes, lyrics, stage shows and imagery were a precursor to later, more mainstream pirate metal.
 Black Jack's stage show featured costumes, sets, props and mock hangings.
+Additionally, on their 1984 album, Walpurgis Night, German band Stormwitch included a song titled "Skull and Crossbones."

 Pirate metal was more widely established and popularized by German heavy metal band Running Wild.
 They released their third album, Under Jolly Roger in 1987, and according to Rolf Kasparek, lead singer and guitarist for the band, the album's pirate theme was not planned.
 Instead, it grew from the album's title song.
 Eventually, the album's artwork was changed to match the title, and set decorations and costumes for future concerts were designed.
 The piratical lyrics also became a way to convey the band's political message, since their use of the devil as a symbolic figure was being misunderstood on their first album Gates to Purgatory.
 Kasparek began reading about pirates and, after finding "everything very interesting", he incorporated the motifs into their music.
 The subject matter was expanded during rehearsals for the fourth release, Port Royal, and their trademark style was solidified.

 Although Kasparek was more interested in the true histories of the Golden Age of Piracy, pirate metal would eventually be inspired, to a greater extent, by the inaccuracies as invented or portrayed in novels and Hollywood films.

+Another band that adopted a pirate motif before the official coining of “Pirate Metal” is Detritus from the UK.
+They were founded in 1989.
+Their music combines thrash metal, Christian metal and pirate motifs They continue to release music, with their most recent album coming out in 2020.

+Visions of Atlantis, an Austrian symphonic metal band, was founded in 2000.
+Their original concept was focused around the mythical lost city of Atlantis and adventuring on the sea in general, but their more recent work is directly about pirates.
+In 2019 the symphonic power metal band Visions of Atlantis released the album Wanderers, which touched on some nautical and piratical themes.
+With the release of their next album, Pirates, in 2022 they had embraced the pirate theme changing into a mix of symphonic power metal to more power pirate metal.
+This trend would continue with their latest album, Pirates II – Armada, released on July 5, 2024.

+Alestorm and the revival of pirate metal

-In 2006, after a two-year hiatus, Christopher Bowes and Gavin Harper reformed their band, Battleheart.
+After a two-year hiatus, Christopher Bowes and Gavin Harper reformed their band, Battleheart in 2006.
 Napalm Records signed them to the label, and they were told to change their name; Bowes and Harper easily agreed and settled on Alestorm.
 Since then, the band is responsible for reviving the popularity of pirate metal with their pirate image and humor in their albums and performances.

-In addition to Alestorm, another pirate metal band in the UK, Detritus, combine thrash metal, Christian metal and pirate motifs.